ksamuelscrow/IsotopeModel/README.md

 6 Department of Biological Sciences, University of Alaska, Anchorage, AK, USA

-7 Ecology & Genetics Research Unit, University of Oulu, Finland
+7 Ecology and Genetics Research Unit, University of Oulu, Finland

 8 University of the Arctic (UArctic), Rovaniemi, Finland